Kieran Hardy: Club career

 Hardy first played for local side Pontyberem RFC until the age of 16.
 He began his professional career with Carmarthen Quins, while progressing through the age grade ranks with the Scarlets.
 Despite making his professional debut with the Scarlets in 2014, he departed the club in 2016 in order to gain experience and game time, as it was limited with competition in the scrum half jersey.
 Hardy subsequently joined RFU Championship club Jersey Reds, along with Scarlet teammate Regan King.

 In his first season with Jersey, Hardy helped the club reach the final of the British and Irish Cup.
 Jersey lost to Munster A 29–28, despite Hardy scoring a try in the fixture.
 Hardy extended his contract for one more season, in 2017.

 In 2018 Hardy was voted Player of the Season, before departing Jersey.
 Hardy rejoined the Scarlets ahead of the 2018–19 Pro14 season, following the departure of Aled Davies.

 Hardy was voted Breakthrough Player of the Season in his first term back in Llanelli, scoring seven tries in 18 matches.
 He was voted Player of the Month for October 2019, scoring multiple impactful tries early in the season.
+Hardy signed an extension in August 2020.
+Ahead of the 2024–25 United Rugby Championship, Hardy signed with the Ospreys.